J-c0d3-4Fun/c-applitcations/beej-guide-to-c-notes/readme.md

 The arrow operator is primarily used when referring to fields inside **pointers to structs**.

 #### Why use pointers to structs?
-There are basically two main cases when you’d want to pass a pointer to a struct instead of the struct itself:
+There are basically two main cases when you'd want to pass a pointer to a struct instead of the struct itself:

-1.  **Efficiency**: The struct is large, and it’s more expensive to copy that entire data structure onto the stack than it is to just copy a small pointer (memory address).
+1.  **Efficiency**: The struct is large, and it's more expensive to copy that entire data structure onto the stack than it is to just copy a small pointer (memory address).
 2.  **Mutability (State Change)**: You need the function to be able to make changes to the struct that was passed in, and have those changes show in the caller.

 **Example:**